bbriggs/docker-bukkit/README.md

 A Bukkit/Spigot server on docker.

 ### Running the server

 To start the server and accept the EULA in one fell swoop, just pass the `EULA=true` environment variable to Docker when running the container.
 I recommend mounting a directory from your host onto `/data` in the container to make map and server data persistent.

 `docker run -it -v /data:/data -p 25565:25565  -e EULA=true --name mc_server bbriggs/bukkit`

+### Spigot included

+Yes, even though the repo's name is `bukkit`, we have included the lovely spigot server as well.
+To run the spigot server, supply it as an argument like so:

+`docker run -it -v /data:/data -p 25565:25565  -e EULA=true --name mc_server bbriggs/bukkit spigot`